-The study results of KCPL request show that limiting constraints exist.
-Any solutions, upgrades, and costs provided in the System Impact Study are planning estimates only.
+The study results of KCPL request show that no limiting constraints exist.
 The final ATC, upgrade solutions, and cost assignments will be determined upon the completion of the facility study.
-From initial data provided, the total cost of network upgrades required to eliminate constraints is \$706,000 plus costs to eliminate the West Gardner 345/161kV Transformer constraint.
-These costs are in addition to the \$25,300,000 for the Iatan-Nashua 345kV line, which was assigned to the Generation Interconnection Request as a required network upgrade.
+No facilities or costs are required in addition to the \$25,300,000 for the Iatan-Nashua 345kV line, which was assigned to the Generation Interconnection Request as a required network upgrade.